vangheem/tus/README.rst

     by default, it'll only send the filename in the request body, not an actual file upload upload_valid_duration
-    how long before you cleanup old uploads in minutes
+    how long before you cleanup old uploads in seconds

 Basics